freeCodeCamp/scripts/README.md

 # Scripts

-Scripts for things like generating the mailing list and getting some statistics on our users.
+> Scripts for most one-off DevOps tasks.
+We use these for generating stats and housekeeping.